Pull Content

 How it works

-Under the hood the SDK stores a small token for each entity type (content, media, comments).
-When you run a pull command it sends the token to LeadCMS and asks for items changed since the last sync.
+Under the hood the SDK stores sync tokens per entity (content, media, comments, email templates).
+When you run a pull command it sends the token and requests items changed since the last sync.
 The server returns only the delta, and the SDK updates your local store accordingly.
-This process dramatically reduces network traffic and improves performance.

 After the files are downloaded, the SDK merges remote metadata into your local files.
 For content this means updating frontmatter fields like id, createdAt and updatedAt, and rewriting media URLs from /api/media/... to local /media/... paths (see the Media article for details).
 The reverse transformation happens when you push changes back to LeadCMS.